-Phase 1 of engagement reached 80 people.
-Key takeaways identified the community's support to build and maintain a network of sidewalks, crossings, and bikeways that connect to schools, parks, and other destinations.
+Key takeaways from Phase 1 identified the community's support to build and maintain a network of sidewalks, crossings, and bikeways that connect to schools, parks, and other destinations.
 There was additional emphasis on the need to manage parking, repave streets, and install green stormwater infrastructure.